-For ilnformation purposes only: For the 2014-15 school year, this weighting factor was based on the district's free lunch percentage, a calculation of the number of students claimed as free divided by adjusted enrollment.
-The factor was determined by the free lunch percentage for the 2014-15 (thencurrent) year.
+This weighting factor is based on the district's free lunch percentage; a calculation of the number of students claimed as free divided by the enrollment headcount (excluding virtual and non-funded preschool students).
+The factor is determined by the free lunch percentage for the current (2017-18) year.